 Admission to the pre-clinical athletic training program will begin March 15th and end July lst of each year.
 Students seeking admission after July lst will be assessed on an individual basis.
 Admission to the University does not guarantee admission to the athletic training education program.

 Criteria for Admission to the Pre-Athletic Training Major:

-- Be accepted to the College of Mount St. Joseph.
+- Be accepted to Mount St. Joseph University.